eye-division/katehipkiss/_layeredpapercuts/miniscape-falling-water.md

 ---
 ### £155.00

-A papercut of Falling Water<br>There are spacers between each layer to give depth and shadows.
+A papercut of Frank Lloyd-Wright's Falling Water<br>There are spacers between each layer to give depth and shadows.

 Handcut, layered paper